Teshekpuk Lake: Oil drilling controversy

 On January 11, 2006, the U.S. Department of the Interior (DOI) approved oil and gas drilling on approximately 500,000 acres (2,000 km^{2}) of land in and around Teshekpuk Lake.

 Up to 90,000 geese congregate in this area in summer to undergo wing molt, and up to 46,000 caribou use the area for both calving and migration.
-Some environmental groups contested the DOI decision to allow drilling.
+Some environmental groups contested the DOI decision to allow drilling; these included National Audubon Society, Alaska Wilderness League, Center for Biological Diversity, Natural Resources Defense Council, Northern Alaska Environmental Center, Sierra Club, and The Wilderness Society.
 The decision stipulated that no surface drilling would be allowed on land considered crucial for molting geese or caribou, and a maximum of 2,100 acres (8.5 km^{2}) in seven different zones could be permanently disturbed on the surface.

 On September 25, 2006, the U.S. District Court for the District of Alaska issued a decision that removed the wildlife habitat around Teshekpuk Lake from an oil and gas lease sale that was held on September 27.
 The court found that the U.S. government's environmental analysis had violated federal environmental laws.
 The ruling struck down the Interior Department's leasing plan for the area, prohibiting the Bureau of Land Management (BLM) from leasing more than 400,000 acres (1,600 km^{2}) around the lake.

 Prior to the decision, led by a coalition of environmental organizations and Alaskan Natives, U.S. citizens sent over 300,000 comments to the Secretary of Interior and the CEO of ConocoPhillips.

 Environmentalists and the region's Iñupiat have also cited the impacts of global climate change as a reason to oppose drilling in land near Teshekpuk Lake.

 As Teshekpuk Lake will be affected by the ConocoPhilips Willow project, the Alaska Native corporation of the village of Nuiqsut suggested its protection in August 2022.

+Protection of the lake and areas near it from oil and gas leases is again taken up in court cases in 2026.